-The SCCA Proton Therapy Center, located on Seattle Cancer Care Alliance at University of Washington Medical Center – Northwest campus (view map and directions), benefits patients in our region who no longer need to travel to other parts of the country for a multi-week course of treatment.
+The SCCA Proton Therapy Center, located on the University of Washington Medical Center – Northwest campus, benefits patients in the Pacific Northwest who no longer need to travel to other parts of the country for a multi-week course of treatment.
 Because of the significant investment required in building and operating a proton therapy facility, this center is the only proton facility in a seven-state region.

 Virtually all doctors who specialize in radiation therapy agree that the most critical use of this technology is in treating children.
 Children are more prone to secondary cancers than adults.
 The risk of secondary cancers is correlated with the amount of irradiated tissue; since proton therapy is more efficient in sparing normal tissue, it reduces the likelihood of these follow-on cancers occurring in later years.
 Studies show that using proton therapy to treat certain pediatric tumors provides excellent results.

 In adults, proton therapy can also be beneficial in treating a broad range of cancerous — and some non-cancerous — tumors, including those of the brain, central nervous system, gastrointestinal tract, head and neck, lung and prostate, as well as sarcomas.
 The advantages of proton therapy over standard X-ray treatment are similar to those experienced by pediatric patients.
 Proton therapy is most commonly recommended for adult patients in treating anatomically complex tumors where avoiding damage to healthy adjoining tissue—particularly critical organs and structures — is imperative.

 Since proton therapy was approved by the U.S. Food and Drug Administration to treat patients in 1988, the medical community has continued to conduct research on the use of protons in treating different types of cancer through clinical trials.
 Over the years, many patients have volunteered to take part in these clinical trials to help find improvements in fighting cancer with proton therapy.